StackVista/stackstate-docs/setup/agent/docker.md

       HOST_SYS: "/host/sys"
 ```

-Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).
+Documentation for the available StackState integrations, including how to configure the associated Agent checks, can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).

 ### Self-Signed Certificates